reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 ## Known Issues
 - Probably still bug microphone in game apps in some devices
-- Does not work in Android 14 QPR3 (AP2A)

 ## Credits and Contributors
 - @HuskyDG